marler8997/zigbuild/README.md

 ```

 The script downloads a json file from https://ziglang.org/download/index.json to find the latest version.
 The script will perform this fetch every time it is executed, but will only download/extract the latest version if it has not already done so.

-Currently the script leaves the previous version of zig around.
-A future addition may be for the script to remove that when it installs a newer version.

 # Windows